Question: Your parents, they escaped Nazi Germany, yes?

 1- You say you came to Palestine to live next to the Palestinians, right?
 Did the Palestinians want to live next to foreigners from Europe?
 Who decided the fate of the Palestinian?
 Why were the Palestinians the only lucky folks where foreigners wanted to lived next to them?

 3- You mentioned that Gandhi said there was noting wrong for European Jews seeking to land in Palestine.
-But do you honestly think that the Palestinians would welcome a bunch of Europeans stampeding to their shoes without their permission?
-Would any other people?
+But do you honestly think that the Palestinians would welcome a bunch of Europeans stampeding to their shoes by the thousands without their permission?
+Would any other people accept that?
 Who was best suited to judge the way the Palestinians should react to Zionism than the Palestinians themselves?
+Have you ever asked them what their preferences would be: to live “alongside” total strangers or to be left alone to tend to their fields?

 4- Gandhi did say: “Why should they (European Jews) not, like other peoples of the earth, make that country their home where they are born and where they earn their livelihood?
 Palestine belongs to the Arabs in the same sense that England belongs to the English or France to the French.”
 But I doubt it very much if you would ever be inclined to quote it since it would not serve your Zionist purposes, would it?

 5- You seem to be surprised that the Zionists ‘later’ kicked out the natives?
-The Palestinians were kicked out as soon as it was feasible to kick them out – i.e. as soon as the British left Palestine.
+The Palestinians were kicked out as soon as it was feasible to kick them out – i.e. as soon as the Zionists were armed and ready.
 The intention of Zionism starting from Herzl’s writings made it clear that expulsion was on their agenda.
 Why the pretense?

 6- Nowhere do you indicate that the new comers might have needed to seek permission of the natives of the land before arrival.
 You know and the world knows that these Europeans were not refugees but future citizens of a Jewish country.
 Why the deception?

-7- Why was there a need for those who ‘survived the holocaust’ to seek to head towards Palestine since they faced no more threats?
+7- Why was there a need for those who ‘survived the holocaust’ to seek to head towards Palestine since they faced no more threats after the war was over?
 The question that you have totally avoided is why Palestine?
+Is it your grandmother’s land?
 Why not go to South Africa or Bolivia, for example?

-8- You say the European Jews were received with open hands by the Palestinians as the Arabs are generous towards their guests (Arab hospitality).
-But guests are usually invited and there is a certain duration guests can stay.
+8- You say the European Jews were received with open arms by the Palestinians as the Arabs are generous towards their guests (Arab hospitality).
+But guests are usually invited and there is a certain duration that guests can stay.
 Were your family invited by any Arabs to come to Palestine?
+How long were you expecting to receive “Arab hospitality”?

-9- You seem to divide the Zionist who arrived uninvited on Arab land into two groups:
+9- You seem to divide the Zionist who arrived uninvited on Arab land into 3 groups:

 a) Those who arrived 1882 – 1930’s